 Lucy was born in London.
 She studied in Florence at the Institute of Fine Art before attending Chelsea School of Art, followed by a BA in fine art at Wimbledon.
 Her work has evolved from her earlier representational style to a loose, more emotional and interpretative expression that verges on abstraction.
 In recent years she has pushed the boundaries of her work to explore new challenges both with her painting and the intellectual thinking which underpins it.

 While continuing to build on the figurative world around her she interprets nature through her own unique vision, exploring the qualities of paint, texture and composition.
 She explains, “I allow the work to evolve instinctively, searching for a way to express the beauty I experience in the natural rhythms of colour and light, and form and space.
 I no longer think of each work as an end in itself, but rather as a stepping-stone to an inspiring, ever evolving journey of exploration and expression”.

-Lucy paints the domestic world around her, subjects she knows intimately.
-The landscape of her Sussex home, still-lives, and figures caught for a moment.
-She makes frequent visits to the Luberon valley.
+Lucy paints the domestic world around her, subjects she knows intimately – the landscape of her Sussex home, still-lives, and figures caught for a moment.
+She makes frequent visits to the Luberon valley in France.
 These paintings capture the lazy heat of the French summer and peaceful days where she paints uninterrupted, capturing the colours and atmosphere of the Toulouse countryside.